 Ontario Home Builders' Association Listed by qilin Ransomware Group

-On June 5, 2026, the Ontario Home Builders' Association appeared on the leak site of the qilin ransomware group after internal files were exfiltrated during a ransomware attack.
+On June 5, 2026, the Ontario Home Builders' Association appeared on the leak site of the qilin ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.

 Public reporting indicates the association’s data was listed on the qilin-operated leak portal accessible via the provided onion link.
 The files are described as internal documents obtained after the group deployed ransomware.
 No confirmed total of individuals affected has been released, and the precise volume or sensitivity of the documents remains unclear from available reporting.
 The listing follows the group’s standard pattern of publishing samples or full datasets when victims do not pay the demanded ransom.